 Our investments position us to take advantage of market fundamentals, sustain our low-cost advantages and help us expand into other growth opportunities.

 When we make investment decisions, our goal is to increase cash operating profit while maintaining a strong balance sheet.
 We use our balance sheet to finance the right opportunities where we can de-lever quickly.

 We also expanded capacity at Brandon by over 12% in 2008 and, over the years, have almost doubled our chlorate capacity in Brazil.
-Each time, we’ve been able to de-lever quickly and return to our target debt-to-EBITDA ratio, including convertible debentures, of 2.5 to 3 times.
+In both cases, we were able to de-lever quickly and return to our target debt-to-EBITDA ratio, including convertible debentures, of 2.5 to 3 times.

 Driving Future Growth

 We continue to drive forward with growth projects.
-At our North Vancouver facilities, two hydrochloric acid expansions are each expected to add 110,000 wet metric tonnes (WMT) of capacity, increasing our total hydrochloric acid capacity to 370,000 WMT per year.
+At our North Vancouver facilities, two hydrochloric acid expansions have each added 110,000 wet metric tonnes (WMT) of capacity, increasing our total hydrochloric acid capacity by almost 150% to 370,000 WMT per year.

-At NATO, we are expanding our Bruderheim terminal in two stages: 1) increasing our diluted bitumen and crude oil truck-to-rail transloading and 2) adding a pipeline-connected unit train operation.
+At NATO, we are expanding our Bruderheim terminal in two stages.
+First, we have increased our diluted bitumen and crude oil truck-to-rail transloading capacity.
+This was completed in Q3/13.
+Second, we are adding a pipeline-connected unit train operation.
+The initial phase began operating in mid-December 2013.
 We also have opportunities for further expansion on this 480-acre site.

 - Critical mass